Pandeyboy/CRUD-using-PHP-/README.md

 ## Usage

-1. Add User: Navigate to the add user page and fill out the form.
+1. **Add User**: Navigate to the add user page and fill out the form.
-2. View Users: The main page displays all users in a table.
+2. **View Users**: The main page displays all users in a table.
-3. Edit User: Click the edit button next to a user to update their information.
+3. **Edit User**: Click the edit button next to a user to update their information.
-4. Delete User: Click the delete button to remove a user.
+4. **Delete User**: Click the delete button to remove a user.

 ## Screenshots